Gurubase/gurubase/src/gurubase-backend/ARCHITECTURE.md

 #### Reindexing a Data Source

 Reindexing a data source allows users to update the data source in Milvus without deleting and re-uploading it.
 This is useful for cases where the data source has been updated.

+##### Codebases

+Reindexing codebases is done automatically by the task `update_github_repositories`.
+It clones the repository again, and syncs updates like file updates, creations, deletions, etc. to the database through the `GithubFile` model.
+It still applies a file count and size limit check.

 #### Data Source Summarization